 Where a Sub-Fund may use derivatives to seek investment returns, the VaR approach is likely to be used.
 VaR is a means of measuring the potential loss of a Sub-Fund due to market risk and is expressed as the maximum potential loss measured at a 99% confidence level over a one month time horizon.
 The VaR may use the absolute or the relative approach.
 The absolute VaR approach calculates a Sub-Fund's VaR as a percentage of the Net Asset Value of the Sub-Fund and is measured against an absolute limit of 20% in accordance with CESR 10-788 ("CESR's Guidelines on Risk Measurement and the Calculation of Global Exposure and Counterparty Risk for UCITS").
 The absolute VaR is generally an appropriate approach in the absence of an identifiable reference portfolio or benchmark.
-The relative VaR approach is used for Sub-Funds where a benchmark reference portfolio is defined reflecting the investment strategy which the Sub-Fund is pursuing.
-The relative VaR of a Sub-Fund is expressed as a multiple of the VaR of a benchmark or reference portfolio and is limited to no more than twice the VaR of the comparable benchmark or reference portfolio.
+The relative VaR approach is used for Sub-Fund s where a benchmark reference portfolio is defined reflecting the investment strategy which the Sub-Fund is pursuing.
+The relative VaR of a Sub-Fund is expressed as a multiple of the VaR of a benchmark or reference portfolio.